gdurgappa/woolworths-clone/README.md

 ### Backend stack

-Here is a [simple node/express backend](https://github.com/gdurgappa/woolworth-clone-backend) to serve the product list, search suggestions and product details data. - Node, - Express - Javascript
+- I have written a [simple node/express backend](https://github.com/gdurgappa/woolworth-clone-backend) to serve the products, search suggestions and product details data.
+The data is in turn obtained from woolworth endpoints.
+- Tech stack used for backend - Node, - Express - Javascript

 ### Installation